 Australia’s success in countering people smuggling and human trafficking has helped to protect vulnerable migrants in our region and beyond.
-It has helped to uphold the integrity of Australia’s regular migration program which brings over 190,000 permanent migrants and humanitarian entrants to Australia every year.
+It has helped to uphold the integrity of Australia’s regular migration program which brings up to 190,000 permanent migrants and 18,750 humanitarian entrants to Australia every year.
 Ensuring Australia’s borders are secure also helps to maintain public confidence that people welcomed under our migration program do not pose a risk to the community.

 Australia’s efforts to combat smuggling and trafficking are complemented by our development and humanitarian programs that work to address the root causes of irregular migration, build the capacity of partner governments to respond to instances of human trafficking, and promote safe and legal migration within the region to help divert money from criminal networks.
 Australia also provides funding to the UNHCR and IOM to assist displaced people, refugees and asylum seekers.